liqd/adhocracy3/src/adhocracy_sample/adhocracy_sample/docs/rest_api.rst

 The encoding of a request consist of an object with attributes for method (aka HTTP verb), path, and body.
 A further attribute, 'result_path', defines a name for the preliminary path of the object created by the request.
-Like other resource names, the preliminary name is an *Identifier*, i.e. it can only contain ASCII letters and digits, underscores, dashes, and dots.
-In addition it must start with '@'.
+The preliminary path is like an *AbsolutePath*, but it starts with '@' instead of '/'.
 If the preliminary name will not be used, this attribute can be omitted or left empty. ::

     >>> encoded_request_with_name = {